LudwigStenberg/azure-uppgift-1/README.md

 You can test the RegisterVisitor endpoint using the Bruno files in `/api/Bruno/`.
 To install Bruno: https://www.usebruno.com/downloads

+## License

+Distributed under the MIT-license.
+See LICENSE.txt for more information.

 ## Authors

 Ludwig Stenberg